timosaarinen/nih-lang/README.md

 - 2D/3D rendering allows inline math equations, graphs, images and other non-text elements into code view (..maybe not audio.. maybe..)
 - 3D scenes and image shaders can run behind the code view or in own viewport, or on own monitor, or own VR headset
 - Programmatical interactive elements in code documentation, inlined with code (literal programming as one inspiration)
-- Trying to avoid the biggest mistake in GUIs where coders are concerned: GUIs are great for discoverability and visualization, but mouse input is *slow* versus keyboard for those that hit the keyboard every day with all the 10 fingers -> in WIDE, almost everything will be controllable with a keyboard and text input, in addition to keeping the GUI option for discoverability
+- Avoiding the biggest mistake in GUIs that concerns coders: GUIs are great for discoverability and visualization, but mouse input is *slow* versus keyboard for those that hit the keyboard every day with all the 10 fingers -> in WIDE, almost everything will be controllable with a keyboard and text input, in addition to keeping the GUI option for discoverability

 ## General Features
 - "Batteries included" vision - package manager and build/test/lint/autoformat/CI/CD integrated into the language itself, controlled by config.nih in the project root